bsebhat/bsebhat.github.io/content/labs/03-pfsense/02-create-lan-network.md

 ---
 **TODO: finish documentation, describe libvirt and networks**

 I'm going to create a an isolated network that the `juiceshop` and `sysadmin` VMs can use to communicate.
-The customer's machine, `juicefan`, won't have access to it.
+The customer's machine, `customer`, won't have access to it.
 And the `juiceshop` and `sysadmin` won't be connected to the default virtual network either.

 Here's a diagram of the `LAN` network and the VMs:
 TODO: add diagram